Micekey/Codes/README.md

 3. The inverse of a number is defined as the number created by interchanging the face value and index of digits of number.e.g. for 426135 (reading from right to left, 5 is in place 1, 3 is in place 2, 1 is in place 3, 6 is in place 4, 2 is in place 5 and 4 is in place 6), the inverse will be 416253 (reading from right to left, 3 is in place 1, 5 is in place 2,2 is in place 3, 6 is in place 4, 1 is in place 5 and 4 is in place 6) More examples - inverse of 2134 is 1243 and inverse of 24153 is 24153
 4. Take as input number "n", assume that the number will follow constraints.
 5. Print it's inverse.

+2.Rotate a number

+Question Statement:
+1. You are given two numbers n and k.
+You are required to rotate n, k times to the right.
+If k is positive, rotate to the right i.e. remove rightmost digit and make it leftmost.
+Do the reverse for negative value of k.
+Also k can have an absolute value larger than number of digits in n.
+2. Take as input n and k.
+3. Print the rotated number.
+4. Note - Assume that the number of rotations will not cause leading 0's in the result. e.g. such an input will not be given n = 12340056 k = 3 r = 05612340